rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 ### Configure your account to authenticate by using an OTP device

-A one-time password (OTP), also known as one-time PIN or dynamic password, is a password that is valid for one login session or transaction on a computer system or other digital device.
+A one-time password (OTP), also known as a one-time PIN or dynamic password, is a password that is valid for one login session or transaction on a computer system or other digital device.